oar-team/kameleon/docs/source/grid5000_tutorial.rst

        - @base

-And rebuild the image again, you will see that it wont start from the beginning but it will take advantage of the checkpoint system and it will start from the last successfull executed step.
+And rebuild the image again, you will see that it wont start from the beginning.
+It will take advantage of the checkpoint system and it will start from the last successfull executed step.

 When building there is the following error::